vedran-/HomeMusicAssistant/docs/README.md

 3. Transcribe the speech
 4. Process the transcription with an LLM
 5. Execute the appropriate tool based on your request
+6. Provide voice feedback and responses using text-to-speech

 ## Available Tools